Philip Baxter College, University of New South Wales

 Philip Baxter College, University of New South Wales is a residential college at the University of New South Wales in Kensington, Sydney, Australia.
-Phillip Baxter College and its two neighboring Colleges, Goldstein and Basser, are collectively known as the Kensington Colleges.
+Phillip Baxter College and its two neighbouring Colleges, Goldstein and Basser, are collectively known as the Kensington Colleges.
 Philip Baxter college is the largest of The Kensington Colleges.
 Residents generally stay in Baxter for two or three years before ending their college tenure.
 A student had to remain at College for two and a half years, to be named Honorary College Valedictorian.
 Residents are provided with three meals per day during session at the nearby Goldstein Dining Hall, which is shared with residents of the other Kensington Colleges - Basser, Goldstein and Fig Tree Hall.

 History

 Along with Basser and Goldstein Colleges, Philip Baxter College forms part of the original Kensington Colleges, which have been owned and operated by the University of New South Wales since they were founded in 1959.

 The original college was constructed over two years from 1964 to 1966, and opened in 1966.
 It was the third residential college on the university campus to open.

 Named after Sir John Philip Baxter, a former Vice-Chancellor at UNSW and Chairman of the Sydney Opera House Trust, Baxter College took its first residents in 1966.